hellohaptik/docs_haptik/docs/bot-builder/basic/business.md

 ![Star Rating](assets/FD1.png)

 Tick the checkbox on General Settings Screen of Business Manager to setup collection of user feedback within a business.
-You can choose to ask feedback once or multiple times (configurable) and also set a delay message (waiting period) after which the bot pushes the feedback message to the user.
+You can choose to ask feedback once or multiple times (configurable) and also set a delay period (waiting period) after which the bot sends the feedback message to the user.
 You can access this feedback data from our analytics tool.

 You can also trigger a feedback module for a particular node on the bot by using {feedback} in the bot says as shown below